Pimm/Bark/readme.md

 	// Make the dog bark.
 This will execute the function above, adding the rule to the console. rex.bark();

+This example shows Bark putting DOM events on steroids.

+	// Create an event emitter that forms a wrapper around a button. var eventEmitter = new HTMLEventEmitter(document.getElementById("kanjira-toggle-button"));
+	// Create a function that will be called when the button is clicked. eventEmitter.add("click", function(event) {
+		console.debug("Clicked!");
+		// This is where the toggle code goes.
+	});

 Documentation and more examples are [in the wiki](https://github.com/Pimm/Bark/wiki).

 ## Compatibility